teuben/hi-observe/README.md

 Given an RA-DEC-VEL fits cube, a spectrum will be extracted.

-Inspired by the way too complicated https://teuben.github.io/nemo/man_html/hispectrum.1.html for the GradMap 2018 trip to Greenbank.
+Inspired by the way too complicated https://teuben.github.io/nemo/man_html/hispectrum.1.html for the GradMap 2018 trip to observe with the 40ft radio telescope at Greenbank.

 ## Typical usage: